sensemore/code.sensemore.io/docs/senseway_system_integration.md

 Senseway is a gateway for Wired Pro, Infinity, Infinity Pro and Nomad sensors.
 Senseway handles networking, measurement scheduling, sleep, firmware update and more for Sensemore sensors.

-Before starting to speak about Senseway System integration, configure your Senseway's MQTT, NTP and HTTP settings.
+Before starting to speak about Senseway system integration, configure your Senseway's MQTT, NTP and HTTP settings.

 Chekout Senseway data sheet _<http://sensemore.io/>_
 Chekout Senseway installation guide _<http://sensemore.io/>_

 ### <span style="color: rgb(240,95,34)">Accessing Configuration Page</span>

 Shortly after the Senseway is plugged in, it broadcats a Wi-Fi acces point network with **SENSEWAY-CA&colon;B8&colon;50&colon;XX&colon;XX&colon;XX** SSID'.
 Use default password "sensemore" to connect to the AP.
 Your device will launch configuration page in captive portal.
 If your device does not automatically launch captive portal, navigate to [http:\\\\192.168.4.1 ](http:\192.168.4.1) in your default browser.
+Once Senseway is connected to a network via Wi-Fi or Ethernet, its configuration page can be accessed through its local IP address from the same network.
+The local IP address is displayed on the home tab of the configuration page and is also shown in the MQTT information message.

 ## <span style="color: rgb(240,95,34)">Connectivity</span>